MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-0.10.0/create-azure-service-principal-azureps.md

 > [!NOTE]
 >
 > If your account doesn't have permission to create a service principal, `New-AzADServicePrincipal` will return an error message containing
 > "Insufficient privileges to complete the operation."
-Contact your Azure Active Directory admin to create a service principal.
+Contact your Microsoft Entra admin to create a service principal.

 There are two types of authentication available for service principals: Password-based authentication, and certificate-based authentication.